-Open the system bleed and drain valves, one at a time, to purge the air trapped in the heating system piping.
+Open the boiler piping bleed valves one at a time, to purge the air trapped in the primary and secondary heat exchanger.
+Refer to piping drawings (Figures 9 & 11) for bleed locations.

 With the boiler off, run the system pump for at least 30 minutes and bleed the system piping using the bleed valves.
 If strainers are used in the system piping, the makeup water valve should be closed and the strainers checked and cleaned.